-Keep on writing for the full 90 seconds and do not stop.
-At some point your critical mind shuts off and you start writing what matters.
+Keep on writing for the full 90 seconds, and do not stop.
+At some point, your critical mind shuts off, and you start writing what matters.

-And remember: there are no right or wrong answers here.
+And remember, there are no right or wrong answers here.
 This is about discovering what makes your soul shine and makes your life a wonderful experience.
 Dare to dream big.

 1. What do you want to experience?

-Assume you have unlimited access to funds.
+- Assume you have unlimited access to funds.
 What type of car would you want to drive?

-What type of home would you want to live in?
+- What type of home would you want to live in?
 Are there any other things you dream of having in your life?

-And what places do you want to travel to?
-What type of activities, hobbies or sports would you love to explore?
+- What activities, hobbies, or sports would you love to explore?

 2. How do you want to grow?

-How would you like to develop yourself?
-Think about your intellectual life for instance.
-What skills would you like to obtain?
-What languages would you want to master?
+- How would you like to develop yourself?
+Think about your intellectual life, for instance.

-But also: what character traits do you admire in others and which would you like to master?
+- What character traits do you admire in others, and which would you like to master?

-What are your health and fitness goals?
-How long would you like to live?
-How would you like to feel and what would you like to be able to do in your old age?
+- How would you like to feel, and what would you like to be able to do in your old age?

-Is there a particular aspect of your spiritual life that you’d like to dive deeper into?
+- Is there a particular aspect of your spiritual life that you’d like to dive deeper into?